Phoenix Radio: Programming

 Programming on the station includes a wide variety of music genres from the 1950s to current chart and new music from local, national and international artists, studio-based chat involving the local community, interviews with local people, local organisations to politicians and well-known personalities, as well as highlighting issues which affect the local community such as housing, education, sport, disabilities and local recruitment.

 Throughout the night Sunday/Monday to Friday/Saturday, hits from across the decades are played.
 However, on Saturday nights through to Sunday morning, specialist dance music programs are broadcast under Phoenix FM's dance music brand 'Phoenix FM Dance'.
 Presenters are Claire Hunter, Graeme Park, Rob Bray.
 Aaron Midgley and Mr Lieb also complete the line up.
-Previous presenters being local DJs and producers Marc Smith and Dannie Kavanagh.
+Previous presenters being local DJs and producers Danny Bond.

-'Phoenix FM Dance' replaced the Specialist Dance show which was broadcast between 8pm until 10pm Saturday nights by Local Halifax DJ Marc Smith.
+'Phoenix FM Dance' replaced the Specialist Dance show which was broadcast between 8pm until 10pm Saturday nights by Local Dj Danny Bond.
 In which local DJs were given the chance to play a DJ set on his show.
 This became tremendously popular, and soon led to local retailers offering products to give out free on air during their show.
-All Marc Smith's shows were broadcast live, which led to some listeners trying to get Marc to give them fake shout outs (mentions on air) for novelty purposes, which gave the show more character and a touch of humour.
+All Danny Bond shows were broadcast live, which led to some listeners trying to get Danny to give them fake shout outs (mentions on air) for novelty purposes, which gave the show more character and a touch of humour.